-The Externship Program is designed to provide law students the opportunity to expand their legal education beyond the classroom setting.
-Students can earn academic credit while gaining professional experience by working under the supervision of a licensed attorney and participating in a course taught by instructors who have experience in the various practice areas.
+The Externship Program is designed to provide law students with the opportunity to expand their legal education beyond the classroom setting.
+Students can earn academic credit while gaining professional experience by working under the supervision of an attorney and participating in a course taught by instructors who have experience in the various practice areas.
 Students will learn through hands on experiences as well as observation.

-In addition to the hours spent working in the externship placement, externs are required to attend a companion externship class.
-Please see the course schedule for days and times of those classes.
+In addition to the hours spent working at the externship placement, externs are required to attend a companion class.
+Please see the course schedule for the days and times of those classes.

-Students enrolled in the externship programs are given the opportunity to enhance their professional legal skills.
-Depending on the externship placement, students can develop their research and writing, interpersonal skills, professionalism and professional responsibility.
-In addition to working on substantive tasks like drafting memos, assisting with brief writing, performing legal research, etc. students also have the opportunity to observe attorneys and judges both in the courtroom and behind the scenes.
+Students enrolled in the externship program are given the opportunity to enhance their professional legal skills.
+Depending on the externship placement, students can develop their research and writing, interpersonal skills, professionalism, and professional responsibility.
+In addition to working on substantive tasks like drafting memos, assisting with brief writing, and legal research, students also have the opportunity to observe attorneys and judges both in the courtroom and behind the scenes.

 Site supervisors are always attorneys.
 They are expected to provide students with substantive legal work as well as observational experiences.
-Supervisors also submit written evaluations of student performance.
-The evaluation constitutes 50% of a student's grade.
+At the conclusion of the course, attorney supervisors submit a written evaluation of the student's performance.
+This evaluation is based upon a student's research and analytical skills, writing skills, legal knowledge and ability, verbal communication, professionalism, and work habits.
+This evaluation constitutes 50% of the student's grade.

-Prior to beginning an externship, each student must attend the Mandatory Orientation conducted by the Director of Experiential Learning.
+Prior to beginning an externship, each student must attend the Mandatory Orientation conducted by the Director of Externships and Special Academic Programs.

 Students are also required to turn in weekly journal entries detailing experiences over the previous week.
 Instructors may also require students to provide information in the journal entries regarding particular subjects related to the weekly discussion.

-Students are also expected to submit a reflection paper at the end of the externship.
-This paper can be on a topic agreed on between the student and the instructor.
-Each student gives a presentation at the end of the program.
-For graded externships, 50% of grades from supervisor evaluations; 30% on class participation; 10% on class presentation and 10% on weekly journals and paper.
+Students must submit a short reflection paper at the end of the externship.
+This paper can be on a topic determined by the student and the instructor.
+Each student will also make a presentation at the end of the program.

 The following types of externships are available: